 In order to earn credit in the course AND be eligible for enrollment in the next course a student must meet the following criteria.

-- Students must achieve a grade of 60% or higher as a final grade unless otherwise noted in the High School Course Offering and Description Guide (see individual course requirements).
+- Students must achieve a grade of 60% or higher as a final grade unless otherwise noted in this High School Course Offering and Description Guide .

-- Students must meet all prerequisite criteria listed in the High School Course Offering and Description Guide.
+- Students must meet all prerequisite criteria listed in this High School Course Offering and Description Guide.

 It is extremely important that the course selections be made only after careful and complete consideration.
 All students are expected to remain with the schedule received prior to the start of the new school year.
 Schedule changes may not be made unless a change is a result of an error in placement.
 Changes in a student’s schedule following registration cannot be made except in those cases where it is considered by the counselor to be advisable.
 In addition to obtaining counselor approval, parental approval is also necessary.

-A student may request to change a class from credit to audit status anytime between the start of the semester until two weeks after the first grade in progress.
-A change to audit status must have the approval of the parent, student, administrator and counselor.
-Any student who changes a class from credit status to audit status during the term will be ineligible under the No-Pass/No-Play regulations for the remainder of that athletic season.
+A student may request to change a class from credit to audit status anytime betweenthe start of the semester until the 20th day (8th day in a nine-week class).
+A change to audit status must have the approval of the parent, student, administrator, and counselor.
+Any student who changes a class from credit status to audit status during the term will be ineligible under the No-Pass / No-Play regulations for the remainder of that athletic season.
+The student must continue to actively participate in the course.

 Grade Point Average is calculated for each student for the purpose of reflecting a student’s academic achievement over his/her high school experience.
 The GPA is calculated on a non-inflated basis.
 Grade points are provided for each grade as follow: